On this page

 Supporting local traders

 The LXRP has introduced a loyalty program to draw more shoppers to Union Road and Mont Albert Road shopping strips while LXRP works are underway.
-The ‘Stamp Me’ program, offers shoppers a one off $10 voucher to spend and access to special offers at shops that have signed up to the program.
-For more details visit the Victoria's Big Build website.
+The ‘Stamp Me’ program, offers shoppers access to special offers at shops that have signed up to the program.
+For more details visit the Victoria's Big Build website-external site.

 All residents who are affected by these works should receive a notification from the LXRP.
 Please contact the LXRP on 1800 105 105 for all questions or concerns about the project and works.